-Strong currents, cold-water and limited visibility are a few of the factors that discourage scuba divers to explore the Arcachon Bay.
+Strong currents, cold-water and limited visibility are few of the factors that discourage scuba divers to explore the Arcachon Bay.
 However, not far from the famous oyster beds, a brave diver may stumble upon the largest population of seahorses in France.
 Some measure up to 15 centimeters long.

 The seahorse remains a mystery for most, as very few scientific studies have been published on this animal.
 Neither edible nor of economic value, nobody bothered investigating the state of their population.